jmcollin78/versatile_thermostat/README.md

 **None** is always added in the list of modes, as it is a way to not use the presets modes but a **manual temperature** instead.

+The pre-settings are made (since v6.0) directly from the VTherm entities or from the central configuration if you use the central configuration.

 > ![Tip](images/tips.png) _*Notes*_
 >  1. Changing manually the target temperature, set the preset to None (no preset).
 This way you can always set a target temperature even if no preset are available.
 >  2. standard ``Away`` preset is a hidden preset which is not directly selectable.
 Versatile Thermostat uses the presence management or movement management to set automatically and dynamically the target temperature depending on a presence in the home or an activity in the room.
 See [presence management](#configure-the-presence-management).